15 Customer Service Scenarios to Troubleshoot Tight Corners

 Customer service scenarios for role plays

 SETUP: Someone signed up for a one-year trial and added their credit card.
-They forgot to cancel before the trial ends, so they were charged a yearly subscription.
+They forgot to cancel before the trial ended, so they were charged a yearly subscription.
 Your company doesn’t have an official refund policy, but they are asking for a refund.
 Your move.

 As a customer support operator, you have two choices in this case.
 Your company might not have a refund policy.
 So, it’s possible to refuse your customer’s requests and keep their money.

 On the other hand, think about the consequences.
 A disappointed customer will never subscribe for real, and they might even leave a negative review for your business.
-What you win in several hundred bucks, you lose in the word of mouth and potential customer loyalty.
+What you win in several hundred bucks, you lose in word of mouth and potential customer loyalty.

 But remember, you can’t be too reliant on customer service scenarios.
 Allow some space for your team to improvise and let them show their own personality.

-SCARED CUSTOMER: Help me ASAP, my boss will kill me, I registered for your trial but forgot to cancel!
+SCARED CUSTOMER: Help me ASAP, my boss will kill me.
+I registered for your trial but forgot to cancel!
 I need to discuss the deal with my manager before we actually make a buying decision.
 Please do something.

 OPERATOR: Hey!
 No problem.
 The only thing is, it might take some time, as we don’t have an official refund policy.
 I will get in touch with our payments platform and initiate a refund on your behalf.
 Don’t worry, you should get your money back in seven working days.